Grant Temporary Permission to students after-hours access to Academic Buildings. (Faculty and Staff Form Only)

 - Call 911, stating your name, location, and nature of incident, and then

 - Immediately call Campus Safety at extension 7599.
 The role of Campus Safety is to monitor and report, not function as “first responders.”
-They will immediately investigate and contact 911 if needed.
+They will immediately ask if 911 has been notified.

 In either situation, Campus Safety will then notify the designated campus contact according to the situation.
 Should the emergency have the potential of becoming a crisis, the Crisis Management Coordinator (CMC) will be contacted.
 The CMC, in consultation with either a Crisis Management Team (CMT) member and/or the President (when appropriate and possible), will determine whether the situation is an emergency or a crisis.